kruser1/COVID19/COVID19-early-signs/README.md

 ![Alabama's rILI- 99% P.I.](images/Alabama-rILI-99.PNG)

 Above, we see the plot for Alabama.
 The black data line is the weekly observed data before November 17, 2019.
 The red line is the weekly observed data after November 17, 2019.
 The gray area to the right shows our forecasted 99% prediction interval.
 Based on the data prior to November 17, 2019 (and under the same circumstances), we expect 99% of  data points after November 17, 2019 to be in the gray area (our 99% prediction interval).
-If the observed data points fall outside of our prediction interval, then we have strong evidence the circumstances have changed and something fishy is going on.
+If the observed data points fall outside of our prediction interval, then we have strong evidence the circumstances have changed and *something* suspicious is going on.
 This does not seem to be the case for Alabama as all the observed data points are comfortably within the prediction intervals.

 Maine is a different story...